espressif/idf-eclipse-plugin/README.md

 <a name="SelectDifferentToolchain"></a>
 # Selecting Clang Toolchain
-In ESP-IDF Eclipse Plugin v2.7.0 you can build your project with Clang Toolchain.
+With ESP-IDF Eclipse Plugin v2.7.0 and higher you can build your project with Clang Toolchain

 1. After updating/installing the ESP-IDF Eclipse plugin to v2.7.0 or higher,  you need to run `Espressif -> ESP-IDF Tools Manager -> Install Tools` to update the toolchain list and environment variables, that are necessary for Clang Toolchain.
 1. After creating a new project, edit project's configuration